steinitzu/giveme/README.md

 ```

-    It's a sheep
+    It's a cow
-    It's a duck
+    It's a goose
-    It's a pig
+    It's a cow

 By default the `animal` function is called each time it's injected.
 In this case, each time `print_animal` is called.